zencart/documentation/content/user/payment/retirement.md

 Retirement is currently available for PayPal Express and PayPal Website Payments Pro to enable a smooth transition to [PayPal RESTful](/user/payment/paypal_restful/).

-## Retirement in Zen Cart 1.5.8 and prior
+## Retirement Zen Cart versions prior to 2.0.0

 Since the Retired state is not available for older releases, you need to change some code to disable the display of the older PayPal modules.
 Edit `includes/classes/payment.php`.
 In Zen Cart 1.5.8/1.5.8a, go to line 78.
 Change